tonyhicks20/Amy-AI-Cli-Helper/README.md

 # Amy - AI-Powered CLI Command Tool

 Amy is a TypeScript CLI tool that converts natural language commands into executable shell commands using OpenAI's GPT models.
-Simply describe what you want to do, and Bob will generate and execute the appropriate command for your system.
+Simply describe what you want to do, and Amy will generate and execute the appropriate command for your system.

 ## 🔒 Security Features